Jet aircraft: History

+Types of jet aircraft

+Military jet aircraft

+The Messerschmitt Me 262 (Me 262) was the first operational jet fighter, entering service on April 19, 1944.
+Up to 1,400 Me 262 were produced, with 300 going into combat.
+One Me 262 scored the first combat victory for jet fighters on July 26, 1944, but the Me 262 squadrons became operational too late to have significant effects on the outcome of World War II.

-Around this time, mid 1944, the United Kingdom's Meteor was being used for defence of the UK against the V-1 flying bomb – the V-1 itself a pulsejet-powered aircraft and direct ancestor of the cruise missile – and then ground-attack operations over Europe in the last months of the war.
-In 1944 Germany introduced the Arado Ar 234 jet reconnaissance and bomber aircraft into service, though chiefly used in the former role, with the Heinkel He 162 Spatz single-jet light fighter appearing at the end of 1944.
+Around this time, mid 1944, the United Kingdom's Meteor was being used for defense of the UK against the V-1 flying bomb– the V-1 itself being a pulsejet-powered aircraft and direct ancestor of the cruise missile.
+This same year, Germany introduced the Arado Ar 234 jet reconnaissance and bomber aircraft into service (though primarily used in the former role), along with the Heinkel He 162 Spatz single-jet light fighter appearing later in the year.

 USSR tested its own Bereznyak-Isayev BI-1 in 1942, but the project was scrapped by leader Joseph Stalin in 1945.
 The Imperial Japanese Navy also developed jet aircraft in 1945, including the Nakajima J9Y Kikka, a modified, and slightly smaller version of the Me 262 that had folding wings.
-By the end of 1945, the US had introduced their first jet fighter, the Lockheed P-80 Shooting Star into service and the UK its second fighter design, the de Havilland Vampire.
+By the end of 1945, the US had introduced their first jet fighter, the Lockheed P-80 Shooting Star, into service and the UK its second fighter design, the de Havilland Vampire.

 The US introduced the North American B-45 Tornado, their first jet bomber, into service in 1948.
 It was capable of carrying nuclear weapons, but was used for reconnaissance over Korea.
 On November 8, 1950, during the Korean War, United States Air Force Lt.
 Russell J. Brown, flying in a Lockheed F-80 Shooting Star, intercepted two North Korean MiG-15s near the Yalu River and shot them down in the first jet-to-jet dogfight in history.
 The UK put the English Electric Canberra into service in 1951 as a light bomber.
 It was designed to fly higher and faster than any interceptor.